-Chapter 4 - Principles relating to the custody of CIS assets
+Chapter 4 - Standards relating to the custody of CIS assets

-Principle 1 - The regulatory regime should make appropriate provisions for the custodial arrangements of the CIS.
+Standard 1 - The regulatory regime should make appropriate provision for the custodial arrangements of the CIS.

-- 42. The regulatory regime seeks to protect the physical and legal integrity of CIS assets. - 43.
-To achieve this, the regulatory regimes should consider (where applicable, as a complement to separate regulation e.g. prudential and banking regulation that governs the custodian) having appropriate provisions for the custodial arrangements of the CIS. - 44.
-Principle 1 is designed to ensure there is an appropriate regulatory framework in order to address the key risks relating to the custody of CIS assets.
+- 45. The regulatory regime should seek to protect the physical and legal integrity of CIS assets. - 46.
+To achieve this, the regulatory regimes should consider (where applicable, as a complement to separate regulation e.g. prudential and banking regulation that governs the custodian) having appropriate provisions for the custodial arrangements of the CIS.
+This may include requiring the appointment of a single custodian16 for each CIS in order to have certainty over who is ultimately responsible for the custody of all CIS assets within a given CIS.

-Consultation question 9: Would there be merit in requiring the appointment of a single custodian in order to have certainty over who is ultimately responsible for safekeeping all CIS assets within a given CIS?
+Standard 2 - CIS assets should be segregated from:

-Principle 2 - CIS assets should be segregated from:
+- (i) the assets of the responsible entity and its related17 entities; - (ii) the assets of the custodian / sub-custodian throughout the custody chain; and - (iii) the assets of other schemes and other clients of the custodian throughout the custody chain (unless CIS assets are held in a permissible omnibus account). - 47.
+Proper segregation of assets is essential to the custody of CIS assets.
+This fundamental principle of CIS custody is embedded in principle 25 of the IOSCO Principles which states that, "the regulatory system should provide for rules governing the legal form and structure of collective investment schemes and the segregation and protection of client assets."

-- (i) the assets of the responsible entity, its related entities and other schemes; - (ii) the assets of the custodian / sub-custodian throughout the custody chain; and - (iii) the assets of other clients of the custodian throughout the custody chain (unless CIS assets are held in a permissible omnibus account). - 45.
-Proper segregation of assets is essential in ensuring the safekeeping of CIS assets.
-This fundamental principle of CIS safekeeping is embedded in principle 25 of the IOSCO Principles which states that, "the regulatory system should provide for rules governing the legal form and structure of collective investment schemes and the segregation and protection of client assets." - 46.
-In order to ensure that the ownership of the CIS's and other clients' assets remain distinct, the custodian must ensure that appropriate segregation arrangements are in place to allow for the identification of assets belonging to each party.
-Such segregation should be observed throughout the custody chain i.e. where sub-custodians are appointed (regardless of how many levels of sub-delegation are involved), the sub-custodians' own assets should not be co-mingled with assets of the sub-custodian's clients.
-A key objective of the segregation requirements all along the custody chain is to prevent the loss of assets as a result of the insolvency of a sub-custodian or custodian. - 47.
-Every jurisdiction responded to the survey that the segregation of CIS assets is required under its regulatory regime with the most common segregations occurring between: - CIS assets from the assets of the responsible entity and its related entities; - CIS assets of a given CIS from the assets of other CIS clients; - CIS assets from the assets of the custodian; and - CIS assets from the assets of other clients of the custodian.
+16 Single custodian does not exclude the appointment of sub-custodians.

-Also referred to as "affiliated" entities in the United States.
+17 Also referred to as "affiliated" entities in the United States.